Fraser Canyon: Geography

 The canyon extends 270 km north of Yale to the confluence of the Chilcotin River.
-Its southern stretch is a major transportation corridor to the Interior from "the Coast", with the Canadian National and Canadian Pacific Railways and the Trans-Canada Highway carved out of its rock faces, with many of the canyon's side-crevasses spanned by bridges and trestles.
+Its southern stretch is a major transportation corridor to the Interior from the Coast, with the Canadian National and Canadian Pacific Railways and the Trans-Canada Highway carved out of its rock faces, with many of the canyon's side-crevasses spanned by bridges and trestles.
 Prior to the double-tracking of those railways and major upgrades to Highway 1 (the Trans Canada Highway), travel through the canyon was even more precarious than it is now.
-During the frontier era it was a major obstacle between the Lower Mainland and the Interior Plateau, and the slender trails along its rocky walls - many of them little better than notches cut into granite, with a few handholds - were compared to goat-tracks.
+During the frontier era, it was a major obstacle between the Lower Mainland and the Interior Plateau, and the slender trails along its rocky walls, many of them little better than notches cut into granite, with a few handholds, were compared to goat-tracks.

-North of Lytton, it is followed by BC Highway 12, then from Lillooet to Pavilion by BC Hwy 99 (the farther end of the Sea-to-Sky Highway, though not carrying that name in this area).
-The British Columbia Railway (the BC Railway is now owned and operated by the CN) line follows the same stretch of canyon from Lillooet to just beyond Pavilion.
-Between there and the mouth of the Chilcotin River there are only rough ranching roads, and the terrain is a mix of canyon depths flanked by arid benchland and high plateau.
+North of Lytton, it is followed by BC Highway 12, then from Lillooet to Pavilion by BC Highway 99 (the farther end of the Sea-to-Sky Highway though it does not carry the name in that area).
+The British Columbia Railway (now operated by the CN) line follows the same stretch of canyon from Lillooet to just beyond Pavilion.
+Between there and the mouth of the Chilcotin River, there are only rough ranching roads, and the terrain is a mix of canyon depths flanked by arid benchland and high plateau.
 Between Pavilion and Lillooet, the river's gorge is at its maximum depth, with the river throttled through a series of narrow gorges flanked by high cliffs, though still flanked above those cliffs by wide benchlands which stand on the foreshoulder of the mountain ranges flanking the gorge.

 Hells Gate

 At Hells Gate, near Boston Bar, the canyon walls rise about 1000 m above the rapids.
 Fish ladders along the river's side permit migrating salmon to bypass a rockslide that diverted the river during the blasting of the Canadian Northern Railway line in 1913.
 The area around Hell's Gate carries the name Black Canyon, which may either be a reference to the colour of the rocks when it rains, or the name of a community built on the cliffsides here during the Fraser Canyon Gold Rush.
-At the site that once housed railway workers, a tourist attraction built in 1971 takes visitors across Hell's Gate via an aerial tramway.
+At the site that once housed railway workers, a tourist attraction was built in 1971 and takes visitors across Hell's Gate via an aerial tramway.